 Here it is before I put the doors back on.

 I spray painted the original hardware black.
+It's hard to believe it's the same cabinet that had the bad veneer.

 It’s tough to take pictures of black furniture without glare.
 I did add a coat of wipe-on poly on the top for some extra protection.